Quick goals boost Knights over Rangers - NewsBreak

 Chris Kreider scored his 21st goal in the opening minute of the second for the Rangers, who were unable to win a fourth straight game after beating Tampa Bay twice and Edmonton in a span of four days.

-Marchessault made it 1-0 by swooping in for the rebound of a Reilly Smith shot and sweeping a backhander into the net for a power-play goal with 1:25 left in the first.
+Marchessault made it 1-0 by swooping in for the rebound of Reilly Smith’s shot and sweeping a backhander into the net for a power-play goal with 1:25 left in the first.

-Kreider tied the game 52 seconds into the second by blasting a wrist shot from the left circle over Lehner’s stick but after that Vegas dominated.
+Kreider tied the game 52 seconds into the second by blasting a wrist shot from the left circle over Lehner’s stick.
+After that, Vegas dominated.

 Howden made it 4-1 by getting a drop pass from Nolan Patrick and lifting a shot from the left circle over Georgiev 2:11 into the third.
 With 7:01 left, Marchessault got his second of the night by finishing off a 2-on-1 with Smith.

-Note: EditorsNote: 2nd update, changes Alexander to Alexandar in 6th graf